ravigajul/Cypress/README.md

 ```
 ## Debug
  Add 'debugger' keyword before the line of code from where you want to debug.
- The console shows the port number, Open the browser with ip and port number and navigate to developer tools to debug further.
+ The console shows the port number, Open the browser with ip and port number
+ navigate to developer tools to debug further. use chrome://inspect and click inspect
  Run the node command with inspect
  ```
  node inspect ./test.js